About Alderman Hopkins

 2nd Ward Alderman Brian Hopkins was first elected to Chicago’s City Council in May 2015 and was re-elected in February 2019.

-Prior to being elected into office, Hopkins worked in the Cook County Commissioners office, where he served as Chief of Staff to the Finance Committee Chairman John P. Daley, under the tenure of President Toni Preckwinkle.
+Prior to being elected into office, Hopkins worked in Cook County government, where he served as Chief of Staff to the Finance Committee Chairman John P. Daley.

 Along with his job at Cook County, Hopkins was twice voted President of the respected community group, the Streeterville Organization of Active Residents (SOAR).
 At the helm of SOAR, Hopkins represented the community and solved complex issues to improve the quality of life for local residents.

 A champion of environmental, sustainability, and resiliency initiatives, Hopkins serves on the Lakeshore Planning Committee, a group of civic leaders advocating a bold plan to add more green space and public parkland to Chicago's Lakefront.
 Today, Alderman Hopkins continues his work to deliver open, green, and recreational space for Chicagoans, and fights to protect constituents from health risks associated with environmental contamination at former industrial sites.

 Representing a diverse ward that includes neighborhoods spanning from Streeterville and the Gold Coast to Lincoln Park, Bucktown and Ukrainian Village, Alderman Hopkins has shepherded some of Chicago’s most important and impactful projects to completion.

 In 2017, Alderman Hopkins conducted a public review process and secured unanimous community support for One Chicago Square, a high-rise mixed-use development in the Gold Coast generating over $50 million in annual city tax revenues and over 1,400 new, full-time jobs.